Doctor Who series 4: Development

 Like the previous three series, all of the episodes are bound together in a loose story arc.
-In previous series, the story arcs were in the form of an arc word, such as Bad Wolf, Torchwood, or Mr Saxon, but the arc for the fourth series is cumulative: Doctor Who Magazines preview of "Partners in Crime" described the arc as "an element from every episode–whether it's a person, a phrase, a question, a planet, or a mystery –builds up to the grand finale".
-Multiple mentions were made about the bees disappearing from planet Earth and stories driven by a missing or lost planet.
-Executive producer Russell T Davies stated in the same feature that the series' finale had been planned for three years previous to its airdate.
-The regular series focuses heavily on Donna: David Tennant stated that the "whole thirteen weeks is Donna's story ... why she's with the Doctor again is the subtext", and producer Phil Collinson cited Donna as a "fresh dynamic" for the fourth series.
+In previous series, the story arcs were in the form of an arc word, such as Bad Wolf, Torchwood, or Mr Saxon, but the arc for the fourth series is cumulative: Doctor Who Magazines preview of "Partners in Crime" described the arc as "an element from every episode—whether it's a person, a phrase, a question, a planet, or a mystery—builds up to the grand finale".
+Multiple mentions were made about the bees disappearing from Earth and stories driven by a missing or lost planet.
+Executive producer Russell T Davies stated in the same feature that the series' finale had been planned for three years previous to its air date.
+The regular series focuses heavily on Donna: David Tennant stated that the "whole thirteen weeks is Donna's story [...] why she's with the Doctor again is the subtext", and producer Phil Collinson cited Donna as a "fresh dynamic" for the fourth series.

 Writing

 Doctor Who Magazine gradually revealed writers for the series alongside episode announcements.
 First-time writers for the programme included James Moran, co-writer of the 2006 horror film Severance, and Keith Temple, who had written episodes of Byker Grove and Casualty.
 Previous writers Gareth Roberts, Stephen Greenhorn, Helen Raynor and Steven Moffat all contributed to the series, with Russell T Davies continuing to act as head writer and executive producer.
 Tom MacRae had written an episode for this series, entitled "Century House", but this was replaced after Russell T Davies decided that it was too close in tone to Gareth Roberts' "The Unicorn and the Wasp".
 Amanda Coe was also due to write an episode, but it fell through due to undisclosed reasons.
 This was Phil Collinson's last series as producer, as well as Russell T Davies and Julie Gardner's last full series as executive producers, all having worked on the programme since its return.
-Susie Liggat produced five episodes (blocks 2, 5 and 7), as she did in series 3 with "Human Nature" / "The Family of Blood".
+Susie Liggat produced five episodes (blocks 2, 5, and 7), as she did in Series 3 with "Human Nature" / "The Family of Blood".